Japan needs Indian tech workers. But do they need Japan?

 Recruiters call it a crucial test of Japan’s ability to compete with the United States and Europe for increasingly sought-after global talent.
 But lower pay and steep language and cultural barriers make Japan less attractive for many.
 Rigid corporate structures can frustrate newcomers.
 And Japan, which has long been ambivalent about the presence of foreigners, lacks an established system to integrate them into Japanese life.

-“These foreigners are coming, and there is no communication between the Japanese and foreigners,” Puranik said at his home in an Indian neighbourhood in eastern Tokyo.
+“These foreigners are coming, and there is no communication between the Japanese and foreigners,” Puranik said at his home in an Indian neighborhood in eastern Tokyo.
 “There is no inclusivity happening.”

 As it rapidly ages, Japan desperately needs more workers to fuel the world’s third-largest economy and plug gaps in everything from farming and factory work to elder care and nursing.
 Bending to this reality, the country has eased strict limits on immigration in hopes of attracting hundreds of thousands of foreign workers, most notably through a landmark expansion of work visa rules approved in 2018.